xsp52Hz/cognigraph-mcp-server/README.md

 ## Setup

-1. Clone this repository (or ensure you have the project files).
+1. Clone this repository.
+2.  **(Manual Step)** Rename the cloned directory from `mindmap-server` to `cognigraph-mcp-server`.
-2. Navigate to the `mindmap-server` directory.
+3. Navigate into the `cognigraph-mcp-server` directory.
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Compile the TypeScript code: `npm run build`
+5. Compile the TypeScript code: `npm run build`
-5. Configure the server in your MCP client's settings file as shown above, making sure to set the correct path to `build/index.js` and provide necessary environment variables (especially `OPENAI_API_KEY` if using the knowledge graph tool).
+6. Configure the server in your MCP client's settings file as shown above, ensuring the server name (`cognigraph-mcp-server`) and path in `args` are correct.
+Provide necessary environment variables.
-6. Restart your MCP client to load the server.
+7. Restart your MCP client to load the server.

 ## Usage